June 9, 2024

 Short on Time?
 Here Are My Top Picks for the Best Hotels in Hanoi, Vietnam:

-There are two things you really need to be aware of when deciding on the best time to visit Hanoi.
+There are two things you really need to be aware of when deciding on the best time to visit during your 3-day Hanoi itinerary.
 The first is the temperature; in its hottest months, the thermometer frequently hits the high 80-100s°F (30-40s°C) which can make anything other than hiding in your air-conditioned hotel room very challenging.
-The other is rainfall.
-Hanoi and all of Vietnam experience intense monsoon seasons, which can see rapid and dramatic downpours.
-You can certainly still visit during these times (and indeed it can be the cheapest time to go), but itâs best to expect to get wet.

 Good thing umbrellas in Vietnam are relatively cheap so youâll still likely be able to protect yourself in case you forget to pack one!